Garden of Archimedes: Sections

-Inspired by museums such at The Exploratorium in San Francisco the Garden of Archimedes is packed with hands-on exhibits and is popular with both adults and children.
+Inspired by museums such as The Exploratorium in San Francisco the Garden of Archimedes is packed with hands-on exhibits and is popular with both adults and children.
 The museum is divided into different sections or exhibitions, corresponding to different ways of discovering mathematics:

 Beyond compasses: the geometry of curves explores the mathematics concealed in everyday objects.
 Pythagoras and his theorem focuses on puzzles and play inspired by the seminal theorem.
 A bridge over the Mediterranean is a historical exhibition focusing on Leonardo Fibonacci and his Liber Abaci with emphasis on how mathematics from the Islamic world was reintroduced to Medieval Europe.
 Helping Nature: from Galileo's Mechanics to everyday life is an interactive exhibit showing how Galileo used mathematics to reveal the working of simple machines.
 Weapons of mass education features mathematically based games and puzzles.
 Other historical sections include A short history of calculus, A short history of trigonometry, Ancient mathematics through stamps, and Pink Numbers – Women and Mathematics.